-With a few months of Oakland Slow Streets in the ground, OakDOT took a step back to critically evaluate how the more than 20 miles of Slow Streets Corridors and 15 Slow Streets Essential Places safety improvements are and aren't working across the City, with special attention given to the realities of Oakland's inequitable distribution of resources and opportunities, and the disproportionate effects of COVID-19 on Oakland's Latinx and Black communities.
-This Interim Findings Report shares OakDOT's successes and challenges with the two goals of: 1) evaluating and stabilizing the Slow Streets Program for the duration of the pandemic; and 2) gleaning insights to inform post-pandemic planning that advances safe and more livable streets that support a healthy, thriving communities and a more equitable Oakland.
+With a few months of Oakland Slow Streets in the ground, OakDOT took a step back to critically evaluate how the more than 20 miles of Slow Streets Corridors and 15 Slow Streets Essential Places safety improvements were or weren't working across the City, with special attention given to the realities of Oakland's inequitable distribution of resources and opportunities, and the disproportionate effects of the COVID-19 pandemic on Oakland's Latine and Black communities.
+This Interim Findings Report documented OakDOT's successes and challenges with the two goals of: 1) evaluating and stabilizing the Slow Streets Program for the duration of the pandemic; and 2) gleaning insights to inform post-pandemic planning, which would advance safe and more livable streets that support healthy, thriving communities and a more equitable Oakland.

 - Oakland Slow Streets created space for physical activity without impeding essential street functions.